Shuhei Fujisawa: Published works

 In addition, Hana no Ato (2010) was turned into a movie and directed by Kenji Nakanishi.
+Kikyō was also adapted into a movie (2019).

 Historical setting

 The Bamboo Sword and Other Samurai Tales, a collection of eight short stories, is a work of historical fiction.
 The stories are set in Edo period Japan (1603-1867) and depict the lives of people from all walks of life, but revolve mainly around samurai characters.
 The Edo Period (1603-1867) was a 264 year period of relative peace in Japanese history.
 This historical period was full of political upheaval and intrigue, rivalry and betrayals.
 During this time, the samurai struggled to retain their sense of pride and meaning in life as they attempted to settle into mundane jobs and family life.
 This struggle can be seen throughout The Bamboo Sword and Other Samurai Tales and other works by Fujisawa, who always highlighted the humanity of his characters in his stories.
-His stories, thus, offer the reader a means to understand Japanese history and culture in a more real sense And through unflowery prose.
+His stories, thus, offer the reader a means to understand Japanese history and culture in a more real sense and through unflowery prose.